circuitnederland/registrationform/cyclos_configuration/scripts/emandates/README.md

 - [System] 'System records': remove the Create, Edit and Remove permissions for the eMandate system record.
 Admins should only be allowed to see this record, not change it.
 - [User management] 'Add / remove individual products': Add the new temporary Product.

+Change permissions in the group 'Administrateurs financieel - Circuit Nederland' and in the Group 'Administrateurs C3-Nederland (Netwerk)':

+- [User management] 'Profile fields of other users': set the new 'Status incassomachtiging' field to Visible.